-If two instances of the same qualifier type are passed to select(), an IllegalArgumentException is thrown.
+If two instances of the same binding type are passed to select(), an IllegalArgumentException is thrown.

-If an instance of an annotation that is not a qualifier type is passed to select(), an IllegalArgumentException is thrown.
+If an instance of an annotation that is not a binding type is passed to select(), an IllegalArgumentException is thrown.

-The method fire() fires an event with the specified qualifiers and notifies observers, as defined by Section 10.5, "Observer notification".
+The method fire() fires an event with the specified bindings and notifies observers, as defined by Section 10.6, "Observer notification".

-If the runtime type of the event object contains a type variable, an ${\tt IllegalArgumentException}$ is thrown.
+If the runtime type of the event object contains a type variable, an IllegalArgumentException is thrown.